Submissions are closed. Finalists are being notified next week.

 HOW ACTIVISTS CAN APPLY

 It is not a pre-requisite for this Fellowship to have experience working with the UN system, including UN agencies and human rights mechanisms,

-Women, trans, gender non-confirming and intersex human rights defenders are especially encouraged to apply.
+Women, trans, gender non-conforming, and intersex human rights defenders are especially encouraged to apply.

-If you are an LGBTI activist from Africa or the Caribbean and feel you or your organization will benefit from taking part in OutRight’s UN Fellowship,
+If you are an LGBTI activist from Africa or the Caribbean and feel you or your organization will benefit from taking part in OutRight’s Religion Fellowship,

 Please fill out the questionnaire at:

-If you have any questions regarding this Fellowship, please feel free to contact Siri May at firstname.lastname@example.org.
+If you have any questions regarding this Fellowship, please contact email@example.com.